 Offering additional confidence with value added services

-While our philosophy, planning strategy and process revolve around core pillars, we also spend time doing things for our clients that add value to our relationship.
+While our philosophy, planning strategy, and process revolve around core pillars, we also spend time doing things for our clients that add value to our relationship.
 A few examples include putting together business plans, helping establish retirement plans or exit strategies for business owners, reviewing employee benefits offered by a new employer, helping with negotiating a lease or loans, assisting family members when a loved one has passed, and coaching children on finances.

-We offer these value added services to our clients as part of being a trusted resource for anything related to our client’s financial picture and confidence.
-Examples of value added services include:
+We offer these value-added services to our clients as part of being a trusted resource for anything related to our client’s financial picture and confidence.
+Examples of value-added services include:

 Your financial wellness is an important part of financial planning.
-As part of the value added services we provide to our clients, we review the employee benefits offered by your employer.
+As part of the value-added services we provide to our clients, we review the employee benefits offered by your employer.
 We believe this improves employee well-being, helps you feel empowered instead of stressed, and allows you to better utilize these employer-sponsored benefits.

 Financial advisors are experienced at helping you get your financial life in order.
-As part of the value added services we provide to our clients, we help with debt planning.
+As part of the value-added services we provide to our clients, we help with debt planning.
 This includes activities like negotiating leases, a payment schedule for unsecured debt, and more benign debt considerations like getting a mortgage.

-By mapping out your cash-flow, we can identify existing and potential problems.
+By mapping out your cash flow, we can identify existing and potential problems.
 Likewise, analyzing and restructuring your debt allows us to consider any beneficial options available to you.
 Each situation is different and a financial advisor will be able to help you create a long-term plan.

-As part of the value added services we provide to our clients, we coach your children and other loved ones on managing their finances, and we support them through a variety of activities that are required after your death.
+As part of the value-added services we provide to our clients, we coach your children and other loved ones on managing their finances, and we support them through a variety of activities that are required after your death.

 Starting and running a business carries its own set of risk exposures.
-One of the value added services we offer is business risk management.
+One of the value-added services we offer is business risk management.
 Risk management identifies your options for handling these risks, such as:

 Risk management is intended to minimize financial and other losses to your business, potentially associated with these risks.
 Managing that exposure is key to growing a healthy business.

-Another one of the value added services we offer business owners is exit and succession planning.
+Another one of the value-added services we offer business owners is exit and succession planning.
 Exit and succession places focus on issues specific to business owners and shareholders.
 All owners will exit their business at some point, and mapping out what a smooth exit looks like is an important process.
 Business exit and succession planning focus on issues specific to business owners and shareholders, including supporting your retirement and your family’s future.
 Exit planning coordinates the management of your entire business life cycle through:

 Succession planning focuses on the transition of a business from an existing owner to a new owner.
-Although key factors vary extensively with business type and industry, there are some factors common to all business transitions including the creation of a sellable business and the formulation of specific transition mechanics at time of sale.
+Although key factors vary extensively with business type and industry, there are some factors common to all business transitions including the creation of a sellable business and the formulation of specific transition mechanics at the time of sale.
 Additional succession planning issues include positioning a business for sale, determining valuation and terms, grooming senior management, and creating strategic alliances.

 This material has been provided for general informational purposes only.
-Investors should consult with a business planning professional regarding their individual situation
+Investors should consult with a business planning professional regarding their situation